onqtam/headjack/src/authenticity.md

 > "Society can’t understand itself if it can’t be honest with itself, and it can’t be honest with itself if it can only live in the present moment.
 It’s long overdue to affirm and enact the policies and technologies that will let us see where we’ve been, including and especially where we’ve erred, so we might have a coherent sense of where we are and where we want to go." - [source](https://www.theatlantic.com/technology/archive/2021/06/the-internet-is-a-collective-hallucination/619320/)

-In Headjack updates to URIs are broadcasted but the previous versions remain - interfaces ought to display the latest state but should allow browsing the entire history of changes - like using Git.
+In Headjack updates to URIs are broadcasted but the previous versions remain - applications ought to display the latest state but should allow browsing the entire history of changes - like using Git.

 # Deduplicating documents & traceability